ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 The first control API has four parameters, three data parameters and a command with values :

--   **STREAM_MEMREQ** : the application asks for the amount of memory needed to schedule the graph; the function returns the amount of memory for each memory bank (see "1.1.2 processor characteristics").
+a)  **STREAM_MEMREQ** : the application asks for the amount of memory
+    needed to schedule the graph; the function returns the amount of memory for each memory bank (see "1.1.2 processor characteristics").
     The other parameters are :

  -   A function pointer to the **firmware of the platform**, in charge of the low-level abstraction of the hardware controls.
      Example of commands for "fw_entry_point (int,\*,\*,\*)":

      -   Return the details of current processor: its index, architecture and FPU options

      -   Control a semaphore.

      -   Call one on the three functions used to control the device drivers : "set", "start", "stop" (see "2) The graph boundaries")

  -   Read the time information computed from a SYSTICK global counter increment.

  -   A pointer to the list of SWC entry points, and a pointer to their respective manifests (see "1.3 SWC manifests")

  -   A pointer to the "graph description text" to be compiled to "binary graph structure"

--   **STREAM_RESET** : pointers memory banks are provided to
+b)  **STREAM_RESET** : pointers memory banks are provided to
     "arm_stream()" which can initialize its instances and the SWC instances of the graph.
-In a similar way described for SWC (see "3.1.2 SWC parameter RESET") the application is prividing to the CMSIS-Stream a callback mechanism
+In a similar way described for SWC (see "3.1.2 SWC parameter RESET") the application is providing to the CMSIS-Stream a callback mechanism.
+Each CMSIS-Stream instance is stored in the shared memory of "binary graph structure" with the
+    format:

+-   7 offsets to the physical memory banks (see "1.1.2 processor characteristics").
+This information lets the arc's buffer being address with indexes instead of physical pointers, it allows sharing the same arc's descriptors among processors having different memory address decoding (including arch64 processors).

+-   Debug information and the execution state of the instance, the current SWC under processing.

+-   A 32bits-field of the graph IO ports to have look to.
+Most CMSIS-Stream instances will not be given access to the peripherals.
+    Those indexes are used to address the platform IO manifest and checking the associated graph's ring buffers are not having flow problems.

+-   A function point to the firmware of the platform (see above).

+-   The list of SWC entry points

--   **STREAM_RUN** : the graph of components is scheduled (the linked-list of the "binary graph structure" is parsed, see "3) Linked list of SWC")
+c)  **STREAM_RUN** : the graph of components is scheduled (the
+    linked-list of the "binary graph structure" is parsed, see "3) Linked list of SWC")

--   STREAM_END : the application releases memory
+d)  STREAM_END : the application releases memory

 The second control API has three parameters : the index of the device driver calling this function, the base address of the buffer, the size